 TAKING THE DEVIL HEAD-ON

-Pentecostalists believe very strongly in aiming directly at the Devil and his works.
-Sometimes, that's a must.
-However, there are many problems with using the 'frontal assault' approach by itself.
+Pentecostalist spiritual warfare teaching strongly emphasizes aiming directly at the Devil and his works.
+However, there are many problems with using the 'frontal assault' warfare teachings.
 For instance:

 Never give the devil a ride.